casper-network/docs-archive/theory/naive-blockchain.rst

 5. Otherwise - check if m is not introducing a new equivocation.
 If yes - add **m.creator** to equivocators and:

-   1. for every i such that m ∈ initial-players(i):
+   1. for every i such that m \in initial-players(i):

       1. add m to **excluded-players(i)**